 Not many make it of course, and overseas horses can be nominated too.
 With just 14 allowed in the gate, if the race is oversubscribed then the committee will need to decide on the final field based on ability and earnings.

-Breeders’ Cup Classic Picks & Predictions
+Breeders’ Cup Classic Picks & Predictions for 2020

 Right throughout the racing year, handicappers are making their Breeders’ Cup Classic predictions.
 With so many high-profile Grade I races at around this distance, the likely winners change regularly.